 You will be asked to empty your

-bladder and remove any dentures, jewelry, or contact lenses before having an
+bladder.
+You will also need to remove any dentures, jewelry, or contact lenses before you have this test.

 How It Is Done